ecoz2/ecoz2-whale/exerc02/README.md

 In this case, due to the large number of selections, the classification labels and the vertical lines delimiting the segments are not displayed.

-To restrict the visualization to a particular class or rank, options `--class-name` and `--rank` can be used.
+To restrict the visualization to a particular class or rank, the options `--class-name` and `--rank` can be used.

 For example: